SoftInstigate/restheart-website/learn/request-checkers.md

 ## Introduction

-Data in MongoDB has a flexible schema.
-There is no way to enforce a structure to documents: as long as json is used to pass data to a write operation, it is stored in the database despite its actual format.

-This is not always desirable and RESTHeart comes into rescue with the Request Checkers feature.
-This allows to check the request so that, if it does not fulfill some conditions, it returns *400 BAD REQUEST* response code.
+Request Checkers feature allows to check the request so that, if it does not fulfill some conditions, it returns *400 BAD REQUEST* response code thus enforcing a well defined structure to documents.

-Request Checkers allow to enforce document structure and constraints to data.

 ## The *checkers* collection metadata

-In RESTHeart, not only documents but also dbs and collections have properties.
-Some properties are metadata, i.e. they have a special meaning for RESTheart that influences its behavior.
+In RESTHeart, not only documents but also dbs and collections (and files buckets, schema stores, etc.) have properties.
+Some properties are metadata, i.e. have a special meaning for RESTheart that controls its behavior.

-The collection metadata property `checkers` allows to declare a checker to be applied to the requests involving the documents of the collection.
+The collection metadata property `checkers` allows to declare checkers to be applied to write requests.

 *checkers* is an array of *`checker`* objects.
 A *checker* object has the following format: